Transitioning to Natural Deodorant: Part 2

 - Stay away from powders made with cornstarch which can promote the growth of yeast and exacerbate rashes, especially during this wetter than usual transition time

-- Try our Organic Body Powders to help absorb excess moisture.
+- Organic arrowroot powder or tapioca flour can work or try our Organic Body Powders to help absorb excess moisture.
 They are also great as a light deodorizing alternative to any deodorant.

 - When possible wear something sleeveless to allow the area to get some fresh air

 As I discussed in Part 1 of this blog you may experience a temporary increase or change in underarm odor as the armpit bacterial populations begin to change.